Your Cart is empty

 There was some concern prior to the event about the suitability of the site: there were worries that its location in a valley would provide problems with drainage and water.
 But a local fanzine The Mole Express hit back at the doom-mongers: "Pay up, shut up - or piss off and pass the oars!"
 People were ready to party.

-More spectacularly, there were also fears that punters might fall into disused coal mines (!) but fortunately nothing like that came to pass.
+More spectacularly, there were also fears that punters might fall into disused coal mines, which will put a cramp in your day, but fortunately nothing like that came to pass.
 However, the weather played pranks on Jeremy Beadle and unfortunately Bickershaw was a legendarily wet one.

 The stage was one of the most innovative yet seen, big screens on either side offering decent views from a long way back, and an efficient backstage set-up allowing relatively small delays for band changeovers.

-Things got off to a fairly quiet start on Friday, all a bit folky, with sets from Jonathan Kelly and Wishbone Ash.
+Things got off to a fairly quiet start on Friday with sets from Jonathan Kelly and Wishbone Ash.

 Hawkwind really got everyone going, in more ways than one, as Stacia danced nude on the left of the stage through great versions of Silver Machine and others.
 A Lancashire crowd hadn't seen naked gyrating like this since George Formby overdid it on the brown acid prior to a gig at the Free Trade Hall, freaked out during Chinese Laundry Blues and ripped all his clothes off "because there were ukuleles crawling all over me, mother".

-Saturday had a brilliantly diverse line-up, from jazzers like Brotherhood Of Breath and Mike Westbrook to the Incredible String Band and Donovan (nicely laid-back greatest hits package).
+Saturday had a brilliantly diverse line-up, from jazzers like Brotherhood Of Breath and Mike Westbrook to the Incredible String Band and Donovan playing a nicely laid-back greatest hits package.

 The Kinks also played but were a little bit stinky and a very bit pissed, by all accounts.
 Still, they did throw a piano off the stage.
 Almost as funny were Cheech and Chong.